xuefei-wang/agent-super-opt/README.md

 ## 📄 License

-This project is licensed under the [Insert Liscence name here].
+This project is licensed under the Apache License 2.0.

 ## Citation